westhee/LIFSResearchBlog/_posts/2019-08-20-Utilizing-Shortcuts-(Windows 10).md

 These tips are usually for Windows 10, so feel free to tune in.

-### Up Next: "Creating Personal Run Commands in Windows 10"
+### Up First: "Creating Personal Run Commands in Windows 10"